“Discover the World of Horse Riding in Southern Albania“

 We still strongly advise consulting with your General Practitioner before traveling in 2026.
 It is important to seek their medical advice regarding any necessary immunizations or health precautions based on your individual medical history.
 Recommendations for travel health and safety can vary depending on various factors, such as destination, current health conditions, and other potential risks.

-Internet access will be difficult during the ride.
-Riders can buy an Albanian sim card/phone number for round €21 and have free internet access and around 30 minutes of free calls with most European countries.
+Internet access might be difficult during the ride.
+Riders can buy an Albanian sim card/phone number for around €21 and have free internet access (20 GB) and around 10 minutes of free calls with most European countries.
 Access to electricity is possible every evening and the whole area is covered very well with signal.

 Tirana Airport to Gjirokastra (Round trip):